New Ferrari Option Offers Owners An Exact Scale Model Of Their Car

 As a general rule, car crazy enthusiasts of the world love scale models of their favorite machines.
 In that realm, Amalgam stands out for building the most amazing scale replicas we've ever seen.
 Now, the fortunate few who buy a new Ferrari can get a second version of their beloved ride, albeit a bit smaller.

 Amalgam and Ferrari have enjoyed a strong relationship of over 20 years, with numerous scale Ferrari models already available to anyone who loves such collectibles.
 This new endeavor takes the relationship directly to Ferrari buyers, not just by giving them a scale-model option during purchase, but by capturing and matching the specs of the real car in the mini version.
-That means each Amalgam Ferrari model ordered during purchase is bespoke and literally an exact copy to the real deal, right down to colors and trim.
+That means each Amalgam Ferrari model ordered during purchase is bespoke and literally an exact copy of the real deal, right down to colors and trim.

 Gallery: Ferrari Replicas From Amalgam